Valentine Vousden - "whom all old Dubliners will remember"

 Sheet music cover of Man Know Thyself: written, composed and performed by Valentine Vousden.

-New York Daily Tribune: entertainment advertisement and review.
+New York Daily Tribune: advertisement and review.

 Valentine was performing internationally by at least 1866, for on 1 January 1867 the New York Daily Tribune carried a notice of that evening's performance at the Clinton Hall and elsewhere on the same page was an enthusiastic review of the previous evening's entertainment.